Sepp Kuss: 2023–present: Grand Tour champion

 In July, Kuss rode in the Tour de France, this time helping Vingegaard win a second consecutive title.
 This marked the sixth time Kuss had supported his team leader to a Grand Tour victory.
 Despite crashing hard on the penultimate stage, Kuss finished in 12th overall, his best result at the Tour.

 In August, Kuss was named to the startlist of the Vuelta a España, his third Grand Tour of the year, riding alongside both Roglič and Vingegaard as attempted to become the first team to sweep the Grand Tours in a single season.

 At the Vuelta, Kuss's team took a disappointing 11th place in the opening stage time trial, which featured rain and multiple teams crashing.
 On stage 6, Kuss won by 26 seconds after attacking from a large breakaway group and riding solo for the final 2.5 km.
 The victory moved him into second in the general classification, eight seconds behind breakaway companion Lenny Martinez.
 Two days later, Kuss finished a minute ahead of Martinez on the difficult final climb to Xorret de Catí, moving into the lead of the race.
 On stage 13, Kuss's teammate Vingegaard won the stage, with Kuss taking second and Roglič third; this placed the Jumbo-Visma team in the top 3 positions of the general classification.
 Despite losing time to his teammates, notably being dropped by both on stage 17 to Alto de L'Angliru, Kuss successfully defended his lead for the remainder of the race.
 After his win, Kuss was celebrated for multiple milestones: he became the first cyclist to ride all three Grand Tours and win one in the same season since Gastone Nencini in 1957, the fourth American to win a Grand Tour, (Note: Following Greg LeMond (winner of three Tour de France titles between 1986 and 1990), Andrew Hampsten (Giro d'Italia champion in 1988), and Chris Horner (Vuelta a España champion in 2013).
-This count excludes Lance Armstrong (seven Tour wins from 1999-2005) and Floyd Landis (2006 Tour), both of whom were stripped of their titles due to doping violations.) and the first American since Chris Horner in 2013.
+This count excludes Lance Armstrong (seven Tour wins from 1999 to 2005) and Floyd Landis (2006 Tour), both of whom were stripped of their titles due to doping violations.) and the first American since Chris Horner in 2013.
 His win also completed Jumbo-Visma's historic sweep of the Grand Tours, the first team to do so in a single season, along with sweeping the Vuelta podium—an achievement The Guardian described as "unprecedented dominance."